This story is brought to you by Poppy the AV, an all-electric self-driving Cruise vehicle, who knows the ins and outs of the City.

 Fashion mavens need no introduction to Bryr Clogs (2331 3rd St.), whose Dogpatch studio (currently closed to the public; watch Instagram for updates) offers made-to-order in a range of styles and confectionary shades. // SF is one of America's most bicycle-friendly cities, and also home to one of the top brands of messenger bags.
 Rickshaw Bagworks (904 22nd St.) stocks colorful eye candy that's both practical and cool; you might also get a tour of the factory. // Designing apparel and gear for serious campers and outdoor adventurers, Triple Aught Design (660 22nd St.) has its home base in a 4,000-square-foot warehouse where they also offer events and courses in self-defense, survival tactics, and more. // Dutchman's Flat(2544 3rd St.) is a boutique cannabis dispensary specializing in top-shelf and equity brands.
 Shop Caliva and Henry's Original flower, Jetty Xtracts vapes, Wyld gummies, and Kiva chocolates; online ordering is available.

 Fitness + Outdoors

 Curious about rock climbing?
-Give it an indoor go at Dogpatch Boulders (2573 3rd St.), where the routes are set by experienced, world-class climbers who are also on-hand to catch you if you fall. // Once known as "Toxic Beach," Warm Water Cove is now a well-maintained park directly on the waterfront with walking paths, lawns, benches, and an industrial harbor feel.
+Give it an indoor go at Dogpatch Boulders (2573 3rd St.), where the routes are set by experienced, world-class climbers who are also on-hand to catch you if you fall. // If the pandemic has you itching to beat the crap out of something, 3rd Street Boxing Gym(2576 3rd St.) is your place to be.
+First-timers get half-off classes; pros can dive in for bootcamp and Academy programs. // Once known as "Toxic Beach," Warm Water Cove is now a well-maintained park directly on the waterfront with walking paths, lawns, benches, and an industrial harbor feel.